A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 I have vibecoded some shitty debugger specifically for chrome in case I need to debug in it.

-But right now I spend my time in firefox.
+But right now I spend my time in Firefox.

 Universal debugger.